thisisnotgcsar/rclone4gdrive/readme.md

 - Edit the systemd unit files in `daemons/` to change sync frequency or behavior

 ## Contributing
 Pull requests and issues are welcome!
-Please open an issue for bugs or feature requests.
+Please, help me in leading this project!
+Look at CONTRIBUTING.md for how to contribute.

 ## Acknowledgements
 rclone4gdrive relies on the following third-party tools and services: